Choosing the Right Outdoor Umbrella Size

 Pole Height and Diameter for Umbrellas

-The patio umbrella pole diameter and height ensure stability on windy days and let guests walk on your deck without fear of running into your canopy.
+The patio umbrella pole diameter and height are important considerations for stability on windy days.
+They can also allow guests to walk on your deck with less fear of running into your canopy.
 The width of the pole should fit snug in the hole of your tabletop and the base below.
 For freestanding models, the pole only needs to fit inside the patio umbrella stand.

 The pole should also be a comfortable height to leave clearance for every person seated.
 A pole that is 7′ tall leaves enough headroom for most people to stand and sit comfortably.
 Some types of patio umbrellas, like cantilever and tilting models, make it easy to adjust the height and position of your canopy, too.